gautam6023/bestbuy.com/README.md

 # Inspired from Bestbuy.com

-This is our project for Unit-6 Construct week at Masai Shcool.
+This is Collabrated project and accociated with Masai Shcool.
 Our main objective is to complete all main functionality of this e-commerce web application, such as User Authentication, Add to Cart/ Buy and filter the products.

 - [Click here](https://bestbuy-com-clone.vercel.app/) to see preview of our project.